antick/mint-react/README.md

-# Mint React 0.2
+# Mint React 0.3

 A boilerplate for starting a React JS and Tailwind css project together using Mint Express as backend API.

 ## Features

-1. Unit test integration with Jest.
+1. Jest for test cases with coverage report.
-2. Tailwind CSS configured out of the box.
+2. Tailwind CSS ready.
+3. Pre-configured ESLint.

 ## Usage